Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 This confirms the "correctness" of my charge center method even though in paper they used the berryphase method.

 ### berryphase
-To avoid error as mentioned in [🔗 LINK](https://www.sciencedirect.com/science/article/pii/S0022459612003234), I performed both automatic and manual berryphase calculation using the tag:
+To avoid error as mentioned in [:link: link](https://www.sciencedirect.com/science/article/pii/S0022459612003234), I performed both automatic and manual berryphase calculation using the tag:
 ```
 LDIPOL = .TRUE.
 IDIPOL = 3